noeems/estcequecestdutravail.xyz/_drafts/2018-03-26-entretien-valentin-chaput.md

 >"L’investissement bénéficiera à n’importe quelle institution et n’importe quel collectif citoyen qui voudra s’en saisir, partout dans le monde.
 Voilà ce qu’est un bien commun numérique.
 Voilà ce que doit être un investissement public dans un code public."

 **Et vous**
 Est-ce que ça vous plairait d'interagir avec votre mairie sur des enjeux locaux via une plateforme ?

 ### Pour prolonger la réflexion

 Une de mes références en termes de citoyenneté et de culture tech responsable est [Doteveryone](https://doteveryone.org.uk/) (un think tank basé à Londres).

 Voilà ce qu'écrit Cassie Robinson dans son article [Platforms as networks of assets](https://medium.com/@cassierobinson/platforms-as-networks-of-assets-2666914a3ca7) :
 > I’m interested in social infrastructure and co-operation — what it means for people to be in relationship, as a community, a neighbourhood, a town, a City.
 And if those relationships are nurtured, how they continually aide the prevention of things like social isolation but how they might also usefully be activated when change is necessary, or just drawn on in an everyday way as engines of a community.

 > Funding opportunities often put pressure on organisations to come up with new things that bias towards quick wins that create a good story to tell.
 There is opportunity to explore what kinds of tools could be useful at a local level too, in neighbourhood stores.
 For example, tools to help manage how local information gets published in a community, tools that enable citizens to take part in collective decision-making, or a platform that helps distribute resources to where they’re most needed in a community.
 It’s commonly understood that the intricacies of communities are typically understood best by individuals.
 Individuals who understand their communities through a combination of listening, talking and observing — gathering new information often.
 It’s interesting to think about what brands can do in reference to the list above that takes convenience beyond consumerism — how they can make it convenient to participate in your community and convenient to co-operate around local activity.

 On s'interroge beaucoup en ce moment sur les manières de raviver l'esprit du collectif et de la communauté dont les bénéfices sont difficilement quantifiables (puisqu'on est obsédés par le besoin de mesurer l'impact).

-Le pied de nez de fin, aperçu aujourd'hui à Saillans, un brin de solution analogue :
+Le pied de nez de fin, aperçu aujourd'hui à Saillans, un brin de solution analogique :

 ![Annonces de village - covoiturage](/images/2018-03-26-entretien-valentin/Saillans covoiturage.jpg)